openAVproductions/openAV-manual/source/index.rst

 .. note:: This manual is still a work-in-progress.
 If you want to help,
 	please `contact OpenAV`_!

-This manual introduces each of the OpenAV projects in a seperate chapter.
+This manual introduces each of the OpenAV projects in a separate chapter.
 After each project has been introduced individually, there are tutorials on how to combine them into a coherent whole.